 8. IBM ContextForge

-IBM ContextForge offers a unique federation architecture enabling multi-gateway coordination with automatic discovery via mDNS.
-The project has earned 3,281 GitHub stars, indicating strong community adoption.
+IBM ContextForge offers a federation architecture enabling multi-gateway coordination with automatic discovery via mDNS.
+The project has visible open-source community activity, but teams should verify current repository activity and deployment maturity during evaluation.

 Federation Features